lake-wg/edhoc/draft-ietf-lake-edhoc.md

 For some parameters, like METHOD, ID_CRED_x, type of EAD, the receiver of an EDHOC message is able to verify compliance with the application profile, and if it needs to fail because of incompliance, to infer the reason why the protocol failed.

 For other parameters, like the profile of CRED_x in the case that it is not transported, it may not be possible to verify that incompliance with the application profile was the reason for failure: Integrity verification in message_2 or message_3 may fail not only because of wrong credential.
-For example, in case the Initiator uses public key certificate by reference (i.e., not transported within the protocol) then both endpoints need to use an identical data structure as CRED_I or else the integrity verification will fail.
+For example, in case the Initiator uses a public key certificate by reference (i.e., not transported within the protocol) then both endpoints need to use an identical data structure as CRED_I or else the integrity verification will fail.

 Note that it is not necessary for the endpoints to specify a single transport for the EDHOC messages.
 For example, a mix of CoAP and HTTP may be used along the path, and this may still allow correlation between messages.